nautobot/nautobot/nautobot/docs/rest-api/overview.md

 +++ 2.0.0

-The `?depth` query parameter is introduced in Nautobot 2.0 to replace the `?brief` query offer a more dynamic API interface.
+The `?depth` query parameter is introduced in Nautobot 2.0 to replace the `?brief` parameter offer a more dynamic and comprehensive browsable API.
 This parameter is an positive integer value that can range from 0 to 10.
 In most use cases, you will only need a maximum `depth` of 2 to get all the information you need.

 #### Default/?depth=0

-`?depth` parameter is default to 0 and offers a very simplistic view of the API where all object-related fields are represented by only their `UUIDs`:
+`?depth` parameter is default to 0 and offers a very simplistic view of the API where all object-related fields are represented by only their primary keys:

 ```no-highlight
 curl -s -X GET \